 Breast implants can suit any lifestyle!

-Girl, if an active lifestyle is ‘who you are’ be sure to share with your surgeon how you’ll be living with your implants after your surgery as this will them direct to the right implant and the right surgery for you.
+Girl, if an active lifestyle is ‘who you are’ be sure to share with your surgeon how you’ll be living with your implants after your surgery as this will direct them to the right implant and the right surgery for you.

-When you communicate your augmentation goals to your chosen Board Certified Plastic Surgeon they really do need to know all about you so they can help marry-up your lifestyle with how you’d like your breasts to look.
+When you communicate your breast augmentation goals to your chosen Board Certified Plastic Surgeon they really do need to know all about you so they can help marry-up your lifestyle with how you’d like your breasts to look.

 For example, athletic women may opt for smaller, over-the-muscle implant placement if their exercise-of-choice involves a lot of chest muscle work.